This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 DIY Products are Safe and Perfect for YOU

-You can easily get the toxins out of your skin care products and cleaners with the simple, fun recipes in 101 Easy Homemade Products for Your Skin, Health & Home.
+You can easily get the toxins out of your skin care products and cleaners with the simple, fun recipes in The Big Book of Homemade Products for Your Skin, Health and Home.

 You’ll learn how to make: